rutger-speksnijder/restphp/README.md

  - HTML
  - Plain text

+You can add support for other content types by editing the array in the Response class and add a class for your content type.
+More on that below under usage.

 You can also let the client decide which type of content should be returned.
+The "Accept" header will be parsed and the content type will be returned according to the header's value.
-The client can then pass a "return_type" parameter in the request specifying the type of content.
-This can also be turned off to only allow for a single content type to be returned.
+This can also be turned off to only allow for the content type set in the configuration to be returned.

 ## Supported HTTP methods
 RestPHP supports the following HTTP methods: